marshmatter/voids-discord-bot/README.md

 /startchallenge

-This will start the Challenge for the month.
+This will start the Challenge for the month in a new forum post.
 This must be clicked in order for submissions to be put towards the correct month.

 /stopchallenge